 Each stock option represents the right upon vesting to buy one share of Common Stock for \$13.60 per share, and the stock options vest in four equal installments on each of the first four anniversaries of the grant date (March 20, 2018).
 Each Performance-Based RSU and Time-Based RSU represents a contingent right to receive upon vesting one share of our Common Stock or its cash equivalent.
+Time-Based RSUs vest in four equal installments on each of the first four anniversaries of the grant date (March 20, 2018).
+Each Performance-Based RSUs and Time-Based RSU represents a contingent right to receive upon vesting one share of our Common Stock or its cash equivalent.
 Time-Based RSUs vest in four equal installments on each of the first four anniversaries of the grant date (March 20, 2018, March 21, 2019, March 5, 2020 and March 3, 2021, respectively), and Performance-Based RSUs vest on the third anniversary of the grant date (March 21, 2019, March 5, 2020 and March 3, 2021, respectively).
 Performance-Based RSUs granted prior to March 1, 2021 vest based on the achievement of the TSR of the Company's Common Stock as compared to the TSR of the constituents of the Russell 3000 Index at the grant date over the performance of three years.
+Performance-Based RSUs granted after March 1, 2021 vest based on the achievement of the TSR of the Company's Common Stock as compared to the TSR of the constituents of the TSR of the Company's Common Stock as compared to the TSR of the constituents of the TSR of the Company's Common Stock as compared to the TSR of the constituents of the TSR of the grant date quart date quart date over the performance of three years.
 Performance-Based RSUs granted after March 1, 2021 vest based on the achievement of the TSR of the Company's Common Stock as compared to the TSR of the constituents of the S&P Mid Cap 400 Index at the grant date over the performance of three years.